Hassan Daher

-Hassan Khalil Daher (حسن خليل ضاهر; born 4 March 1983) is a Lebanese former professional footballer who played as a centre-back.
+Hassan Khalil Daher (حسن خليل ضاهر; born 4 March 1983) is a former professional footballer who played as a centre-back.
+Born in Kuwait, he played for the Lebanon national team.

 Club career

 Daher began his senior career at Lebanese Premier League side Shabab Sahel, during the 2004–05 season.
 After one season in the Premier League, Shabab Sahel relegated to the Lebanese Second Division.
 During the 2005–06 Lebanese Second Division, Daher helped his side finish first and gain promotion back to the Premier League.
 In 2010–11, Daher was awarded for having played the most minutes in the league: 1980.
 In 2012–13 Daher was included in the Lebanese Premier League Team of the Season.

 Daher remained at Shabab Sahel for 10 seasons, before signing for Malaysia Super League side Perak in April 2014.
 The Lebanese defender made his debut in Malaysia against Selangor.
 In September 2014 Daher moved back to Lebanon, signing for Ahed.
 In his first season at Ahed, Daher helped his team win the 2014–15 Lebanese Premier League.
 The following season, Daher won the 2015 Lebanese Elite Cup, and the 2015 Lebanese Super Cup.
 In 2016 Daher moved to Nabi Chit, where he retired two years later.